adnank01/Flask-blog/README.md

 # Flask-blog
-Blog created using Flask sing references from CodeWithHarry , Flask Documentation and several other resources .
+Blog created using Flask with references from CodeWithHarry , Flask Documentation and several other resources .